Remote Internet Experiments

 („Rambík“)

-The task is not the true physical experiment in which the measured result is concerned.
-In this role you will be able to "play" with the control of the robotic hand.
+The task is not the actual physical experiment where the measured result is important.
+In this role, you can "play" with the control of the robotic hand.

 Experiment 4 – CEcIL